ori-wagmi/olympiawhitelist/README.md

 ### VRF
 This contract uses Chainlink VRF to generate a random offset between 1 and 7776.
 Offset can only be generated once.

 **!!
-Deployer is responsible for calling requestRandomWords to generate the offset**
+Deployer is responsible for calling adding OlympiaWhitelist contract as a VRF consumer and call requestRandomWords to generate the offset**

 *notes*
 Rinkbey testnet: